renaissance-publishing/renaissance/content/chapters/18-races.md

   - Language Group: any

-  - *Appearance of Flesh*: Tempters are Spirits, and thus they do not age, do not need to eat, drink or breath, and do not need to sleep.
-However, even though they are Spirits, they are physical beings (and thus they have STR and DUR scores, and they may be wounded or killed using all the normal rules for creatures).
-More than that, it is required of them that their form always resemble that of a flesh-and-blood creature–although the details of their form are otherwise up to them.
+  - *Appearance of Flesh*: Even though Tempters are spirits, they are bound to the nature of flesh;they have a physical form, they can be wounded and killed, they can sicken, and they need to eat, drink, breath and sleep just like mortal beings.
+More than that, it is required of them that their form always resemble that of a flesh-and-blood creature&mdash;although they can control their form at will.

+      - However, because they are so bound to the nature of flesh, they are not immediately obvious as spirits to those with Mage Sight.
+For someone with Mage Sight to recognize a Tempter, a detailed examination is required; this is a 10 minute task action, requiring either a Search or Spellcraft check at -20.

   - *Shape-Shifting*: Tempters can take the form of any medium-sized natural creature.
 They can control the details of their physical form as they wish, including being able to mimic specific individuals.